 The pagans had temples throughout their cities.
 Believers had none, for they knew that Yah does not dwell in houses built by human hands.
 They knew that THEY were “the Lord’s house.”
 Each week, the called out assembly remembered the Sabbath, and would gather together in their homes.
 Many christians mistake the apostles going out and preaching to the lost EVERY DAY as being the assembling of the ekklesia.
 The New Testament believers fellowshipped in their homes on the Sabbath (seventh day of the week), and many of them went out and preached to the lost every day.

 They did not have “church” services.
 There were no choir numbers, there was no passing the plates, and they most definitely never had any invitations or altar calls.
 They studied the scriptures and bore one another’s burdens.
 They built up their knowledge and understanding so that THEY could evangelize the lost by going TO THEM.

-They didn’t hold hands with the world by designing programs to bring unbelievers into fellowship with them, but rather edified their own understanding to bring the lost to knowledge of the truth, and then, those who believed were brought into the gatherings in their homes and discipled (taught).
+They didn’t hold hands with the world by designing programs to bring unbelievers into fellowship with them (which is spiritually prohibited), but rather edified their own understanding to bring the lost to knowledge of the truth, and then, those who believed were brought into the gatherings in their homes and discipled (taught).